 Stick this back in the oven for 10-15 minutes to melt the top cheese and then you are ready to rock.

 Serve this as soon as possible with lots of tortilla chips!

 I really like the extra cheese topping.
 You get this solid cheese layer and then a creamy dip underneath.

-I will admit that Betsy and I basically ate just this dip for dinner one night.
+I will admit that Betsy and I basically ate just this Baked Queso Dip for dinner one night.
 Well, actually, it took us two nights to finish it off.

 I think that should be evidence enough that it’s a pretty awesome dip!